Amalabe13/Amfoss-Curriculum/Task-01/Readme.md

 **COMMANDS USED**
 **git rebase -i HEAD~2:**
 unstage only the specific one.
-edit will open, and change second commit from pick to squash.
+editor will open, and change second commit from pick to squash.
 # Exercise-17   executable
 **COMMANDS USED**
 **chmod +x script.sh:**